edibotopic/wiki-backup-test/ubuntu/overview.md

 # History

-Mark Shuttleworth founded Canonical and is its acting CEO.
+Mark Shuttleworth founded Canonical with a team of Debian developers in 2004.

 The development and maintenance of Ubuntu is funded by Canonical Ltd.

+‘Warty Warthog’ — version 4.10 of Ubuntu — was launched in October 2004

 # Business

-Canonical creates open source software, including Ubuntu.
+Canonical creates open source software, including Ubuntu, freely to everyone.

-It also provides features and support for enterprise users.
+It also provides features and support for enterprise users, who manage Ubuntu at scale.

-Ubuntu's well-defined release cycle has gained it a reputation for stability.
+Ubuntu's well-defined release cycle makes it a reliable OS for personal and corporate use.

 # Release cycle